QUESTION & ANSWER

 Are your novels part of a series?

-Yes, the novels are a series, all set inside the same universe on a recurrent timeline, with interconnecting characters layered upon real-world locations and events.
-Although published non-chronologically, the series all together completes several multigenerational storylines spanning more than a century.
-The books can be read in any order, wherever a reader finds themselves jumping in.
+Yes, the novels are a series, all set upon a fixed timeline within the same universe, however they are not published chronologically.
+The series crisscrosses back and forth with each book connected and woven into the others.
+The books can be read standalone in any order, wherever a reader finds themselves jumping in.

-I owe a special nod and a great deal of gratitude to the 1982 cult classic masterpiece The Thing.
-I have paid tribute, studied, and vowed for decades to this near perfect film, and it has given back in spades.
+Far too many to list, but I have been the most impacted by Clive Cussler, Wilber Smith, Stephen King, James W. Hall, and Lee Child.
+Although I am a writer and avid reader I am heavily inspired by film.
+I owe a special nod and a great deal of gratitude to the 1982 film The Thing.
+I have paid tribute, studied, and vowed for decades to this masterpiece, and it has given back in spades.
+A close second is Jaws.

 Are you a plotter or pantser?